zorin-egor/flutter_client_sample/README.md

 Flutter client sample app for github users api.
 The application has screen with users loading list and screen with the user detail info.
 For run app in web browser use [flutter web](https://flutter.dev/docs/get-started/web#set-up).

-dart pub run build_runner build
+flutter packages pub run build_runner build

 ## Screenshots
 <p align="center">